 When that’s the case, try just 3 minutes of square breathing, it really helps.

-Try it out using the gif provided below.
+Try it out using the gif provided above.
 It’s really simple, but a little practice will give you the confidence to use it when you need it.

 Sit comfortably in your chair, relax your shoulders, have your hands comfortable (perhaps resting in your lap).